SiriusStarr/autotagical-legacy/README.md

 There are no (realistic) limits on the degree to which these operators may be combined or how many condition sets a filter might have.

-### Format Strings
+## Format Strings

 A format string is simply a string that may or may not contain various operators.
 These operators will be replaced with the corresponding data when the format string is interpreted.
+Most operators may be used in either file name format strings or subfolder name format strings, but a few are specific to one use or the other, as noted below.

+### General Operators
 * `/EXT|` -- Anywhere it is put in the format string, `/EXT|` will be replaced with the original extension of the file, as defined by the `extension` group in the "tag_formats" regex that matched the file.
 This is obviously useful if